Team-ready: content validation, permissions, quality dashboard, AES-256-GCM encryption, SvelteKit — admin@0.3.80 · Changelog →

 312

-Runs on any Node.js host
+Admin runs on any Node.js host

 Railway Coolify Fly.io Render Hetzner Node.js GitHub Pages* Netlify*